gokulguru/javascript-assignments/simple-todo-app/README.md

 * Should be able to complete the Item
 * List the completed Items

-Don't worry to much about the aesthetics, should be legible that's it!
+Don't worry too much about the aesthetics, should be legible that's it!